 Growing Up in New Zealand provides an up-to-date, population-relevant picture of what it is like to be a child growing up in New Zealand in the 21st century.

-It is a longitudinal study which means the same group of people (a ‘cohort’) is studied over a long period of time.
+Launched in 2008, it is a longitudinal study which means the same group of people (a ‘cohort’) is studied over a long period of time.
 This allows researchers to observe trends and connections over time.

 Longitudinal studies can further our understanding in many different areas, including health and wellbeing, behaviour and psychology, culture and identify, and education.
 The information collected over time helps researchers to identify the determinants of wellbeing and disease, as well as the determinants of resilience and success.